 Event mixers and conferences are great, but the problem is that you have to wait to attend them and wait to return to the office to make changes.
 On the other hand, a direct messaging campaign is instant.
 While you may not ever meet your consumers in person, in today’s world, meeting them digitally is totally acceptable.
 Messaging allows you to connect with the people you need and more.

 The level of outreach through social media direct message marketing is far beyond a few hundred people that would attend a conference.
 Did we mention it’s instant?
-This gives consumers the freedom to be anywhere they want, and the freedom to campaign anytime you want.
+This gives consumers the freedom to be anywhere they want, and the freedom to campaign anytime they want.

 Whether you sent the same link to ten different users or not, direct messaging is still more personal than other techniques.
-You can even promote across multiple platforms including direct messaging on Instagram, and direct messaging on Twitter.
+You can even promote across multiple platforms including direct messaging on Instagram and direct messaging on Twitter.
 You can provide the same promotion on all platforms or different ones on each, encouraging users to connect with you everywhere.

 Communication is key.
 You might feel like you are always communicating with your customers, but sending them an email that sits in their inbox is not considered an active form of communication.
 Some of the most common ways online businesses communicate through messaging are by using direct messaging for order and product questions, telling a client how they can invest, or reaching out for reviews.
 This helps your business stand out from others by creating a positive and meaningful customer experience.
 It is also a form of a website redesign that will stay on the customer’s mind for a long time due to the personalized nature of the relationship.

 Direct messaging allows you to make relationships with your consumers more personal.
 Messaging that arrives instantly in your user’s inboxes can assist with immediate issues.
 Companies can be productive, proficient, and most of all proactive when dealing with customer support.
 Users will appreciate your concern before a little problem becomes a big one.